lgw2/lgw2.github.io/_teaching/csci-112-summer-2021/syllabus.md

 syllabus, which included C++ as well.*

 ## Course schedule
-The course runs May 10 through June 4.
+The course runs Mondays through Thursdays May 10 through June 4.
 The course will meet synchronously 11am-1:35pm [Mountain Time](https://time.is/MT) Mondays through Thursdays.
+We will not have class on Memorial Day, Monday, May 31st.
+Instead, we will have class the Friday of that week (June 4th).
 *I am stil deciding whether synchronous course meetings will be required;
 please email me if you have preferences.*

 ## Course resources
 ### Textbook
-The textbook is optional for this course, but is a great resource.
+The textbook is optional for this course, but is a resource for those who like textbooks.

 *Problem Solving and Program Design in C*, by Jeri R. Hanley& Elliot B. Koffman, Eighth Edition.